 The employer must meet the following criteria before an internship may be approved:

-- The employer must offer an opportunity for the intern to apply, practice and develop skills and knowledge emphasized in the Communication, Journalism and Public Relation's majors.
+- The employer must offer an opportunity for the intern to apply, practice and develop skills and knowledge emphasized in the Journalism, Media & Entertainment, Organizational and Professional Communication and Public Relation's majors.

-- Work is expected to be substantive and varied, not clerical or “gopher” duties, and must be related to the Communication, Journalism & Emerging Media or Public Relations curriculum.
+- Work is expected to be substantive and varied, not clerical or “gopher” duties, and must be related to the Journalism & Emerging Media, Media & Entertainment, Organizational and Professional Communication or Public Relations curriculum.
 Typically, this means work in media, public relations, employee training and development, or human resources fields.
 Sales positions, telemarketing, and staff or management positions in non-communication related fields are not eligible for credit through the School of Communication & Media.

 - Because the School encourages students to seek positions where they will have a professional mentor and networking opportunities in the communication field, in cases where a student’s supervisor does not have an academic or professional background communication, media, public relations or human resources, students may be limited to a maximum of three, non-repeatable credits.